kellyshreeve/final-project/README.md

 </p>

 The best model was the LightGBM trained on SMOTE upsampled data.
-This model achieved the highest scores roc-auc and accuracy (ROC-AUC = 0.88, accuracy = 0.81), though had lower scores on precision, recall, and f1 (precision = 0.61, recall = 0.78, f1 = 0.69)
+This model achieved the highest scores on roc-auc and accuracy (ROC-AUC = 0.88, accuracy = 0.81).
 The LightGBM Model will be tested on the test set.

 #### Test Results